Substrate and EVM Address Conversion

 Start with #1, the **Substrate Signing Account**.
 We use this signing account to sign transactions on the CESS chain.
 This is also our main Substrate account holding our balances.
 This Substrate account has an equivalent EVM-mapping address (#4).
 It is done by calculating the user's public key from its SS58 address and extracting the first 20 bytes of it.

-.
-It is an account generated from the well-known development mnemonic (don't use this in production):
+So with the well-known development account of `Alice`.
+It is an account generated from the well-known development mnemonic (*don't use this in production*):

 It has the following attributes in the CESS testnet:

-Secret seed (aka private key): 0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a
+* Secret seed (aka private key): `0xe5be9a5092b81bca64be81d212e7f2f9eba183bb7a90954f7b76361f6edb5c0a`

-Account ID (aka pub key): 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d
+* Account ID (aka pub key): `0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d`

-SS58 Address: cXjmuHdBk4J3Zyt2oGodwGegNFaTFPcfC48PZ9NMmcUFzF6cc
+* SS58 Address: `cXjmuHdBk4J3Zyt2oGodwGegNFaTFPcfC48PZ9NMmcUFzF6cc`

-Its EVM-mapped address (#4) of the Substrate signing account will be the first 20 bytes of the Account ID: 0xd43593c715fdd31c61141abd04a99fd6822c8558
+Its EVM-mapped address (#4) of the Substrate signing account will be the first 20 bytes of the Account ID: `0xd43593c715fdd31c61141abd04a99fd6822c8558`.

 Now let's talk about the right-hand side of the address conversion diagram.
 We need an EVM signing account.
 You may ask if we can import the above EVM-mapped address (#4) into our EVM wallet app.
-Unfortunately, the answer is NO. It is because we don't know the private key that generates the EVM-mapped address (#4).
+Unfortunately, the answer is **NO**.
+It is because we don't know the private key that generates the EVM-mapped address (#4).
 The private key is not the same as the one used to generate the Substrate Account (#1).
-Using the Alice
+Using the `Alice` secret seed/private key above and importing it to an EVM wallet doesn't get us an equivalent EVM-mapped address but a new address.
+This is because different hash functions are being used for the address generation.

 So, we need another new EVM account here.
-To simplify things, we will just import the secret seed of Alice
+To simplify things, we will just import the secret seed of `Alice` development account (just bear in mind this is a separate account) as our EVM signing account.

-We will get an EVM signing account of 0x8097c3C354652CB1EEed3E5B65fBa2576470678A
+We will get an EVM signing account of `0x8097c3C354652CB1EEed3E5B65fBa2576470678A` (#3).

 To get the Substrate-mapped address, we will use the [Substrate EVM Address Converter](https://hoonsubin.github.io/evm-substrate-address-converter/) developed by [Hoon Kim](https://github.com/hoonsubin).